IBM/mac-ibm-notifications/README.md

 If you have any questions or issues you can create a new issue [here](https://github.com/ibm/mac-ibm-notifications/issues).

-You can also find a list of the mainteners of this repo [here](MAINTAINERS.md).
+You can also find a list of the maintainers of this repo [here](MAINTAINERS.md).

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For